Winter in Bend Oregon is a magical time of year when the city and nearby mountains transform into a snowy wonderland.

 Just because the weather is cold (and maybe some snow), doesn’t mean you can’t enjoy winter hiking in Bend.

-In fact, Bend in winter is a great time for certain hiking trails, although those at higher elevation will be covered in snow.
+In fact, Bend in winter is a great time for lower elevation hiking trails when those at higher elevation are covered in snow.

-These are some of our favorite winter hikes in Bend Oregon:
+The table below shows our favorite winter hikes in Bend Oregon.

 Skyliner Sno Park.
 Tumalo Falls in the winter.